AAA vs Farmers: Which is Better for You?

-If you have very poor credit, Farmers could be the way to go.
-On average, Farmers offers better rates than AAA for prospective clients with credit scores of 579 or less.
-Drivers with outstanding credit — a score of 800 or higher — should favor View average insurance rates by credit level for Farmers and AAA:
+If you have very poor credit, Farmers will be the best option for you.
+Typically, Farmers offers better rates than AAA across all credit tiers.
+Drivers with exceptional credit — a score of 800-plus — should also lean toward Farmers, which typically beats AAA by nearly $1,500 annually.
+View typical insurance rates by credit level for Farmers and AAA below.

 |Very Poor (300-579)||$6,569||$2,633|

 The auto insurance rates published in this guide are based on the results of The Zebra's State of Insurance car insurance pricing analysis.
 This analysis of more than 83 million insurance rates spans every U.S. ZIP code, using a sample user profile: a 30-year-old single male driver with a Honda Accord, good credit and full coverage at these levels: